Alex Sawer: 2023

 Sawer made his open-wheel racing debut in the 2023 F4 Indian Championship driving for the Hyderabad Blackbirds.
 In the opening two rounds of the championship, he would finish on the podium twice.
 Sawer followed that up with a win in the second half of the season.
 He rounded out the season with three more podiums and finished fifth in the championship.

 F4 Chinese Championship

 2024

 On 11 April 2024, it was announced that Sawer would compete in select rounds of the 2024 F4 Chinese Championship for BlackJack Racing.
-In the opening race of the season at Shanghai, Sawer qualified on pole ahead of Fukang Jiang by 0.066s.
+In the opening race of the season at Shanghai, he qualified on pole ahead of Fukang Jiang by 0.066s.
 Sawer would convert that into a victory, leading much of the race and finishing four seconds ahead of second place drive Oscar Pedersen.
 During his return to the series at Ningbo, Sawer started on reverse grid pole in race 4, and went on to win his second race of the season.
 Despite only contesting six out of the eighteen races, Sawer still finished seventh in the championship.